CapyMOA: Efficient Machine Learning for Data Streams and Online Continual Learning in Python: Introduction

 \section{Introduction}

-CapyMOA is an open-source library (BSD 3-Clause License) designed for efficient machine learning on streaming data.
-It provides a structured and extensible framework that enables real-time model updates while ensuring \textbf{efficiency}, \textbf{interoperability}, and \textbf{accessibility}.
-By offering a diverse set of algorithms and tools tailored for streaming data, CapyMOA facilitates research and practical applications.
-CapyMOA supports a wide range of online use cases, including classification, regression, anomaly detection, concept drift detection, clusering, semi-supervised learning, AutoML, online pipelines, and more.
-CapyMOA goes beyond existing libraries by offering a high-level modern API in Python coupled with efficient implementations of algorithms in Java.
+CapyMOA is an open-source Python library (BSD 3-Clause License) for efficient stream learning and online continual learning (OCL), actively used by a growing community of researchers and practitioners.
+It provides a structured and extensible framework that enables real-time model updates, while ensuring \textbf{efficiency}, \textbf{interoperability}, and \textbf{accessibility}.
+By offering a diverse set of algorithms and tools, CapyMOA supports both research and practical applications.
+CapyMOA supports a wide range of online use cases, including classification, regression, anomaly detection, concept drift detection, clustering, semi-supervised learning and OCL~\citep{aljundi2019gradient}.
+CapyMOA goes beyond existing libraries by offering a modern high-level Python API coupled with efficient implementations.